 With all of the C-group terms, including CFR, the seller is responsible for contracting international transportation.
 The named place where the transfer of responsibility occurs is always on the buyer’s side.

 That being said, like all four of the Incoterms 2020 rules designed for sea and inland waterway transport, CFR is best used in situations where sellers have direct access to the vessel for loading, i.e. bulk cargo or non-containerized goods.
-For most exports, Carriage Paid to (CPT) might be a better Incoterms choice.
+For most exports however, Carriage Paid to (CPT) might be a better Incoterms choice.
+The named destination under CPT can be any freight destination.

 Learn More about Incoterms 2020 Rules